fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 commodity server hardware and operational policy stipulates that the private key must not leave the signer.

-Operationally this is a problem because only a single key exists.
+Operationally this is a risk because only a single key exists.
 The key could become inoperable at any point due to hardware failure, natural disaster, operator error, or malicious action.